LucasGolabek/Web-based-system-for-digital-images-market/README.md

 ### Readme in the process of creating

 ## General Information
-An application enabling the purchase and sale of virtual images
+Web application for buying and selling digital images.
+In addition, the proposed solution gives user the opportunity to negotiate prices and usage of images.
+The project lasted 6 months and was created as part of an engineering thesis.

 ## Technologies Used
 -Python